Acosix/alfresco-keycloak/docs/Reference-Repository-Subsystem.md

 ### High-Level

 The following synchronisation configuration properties are supported by the subsystem.
-All property keys in the table are listed without the common `keycloak.synchronisation.` key prefix.
+All property keys in the table are listed without the common `keycloak.synchronization.` key prefix.
+Note: The configuration properties use the spelling of `synchronization` instead of `synchronisation` as that is the spelling used by Alfresco in the out-of-the-box authentication subsystems.

 | Property | Default Value | Description |
 | --- | ---: | --- |